-Variation in leave due to child or family reasons (e.g. multiple or premature births; poor health or disability of child or mother; lone parent); or delegation of leave to person other than the mother
+Variation in leave due to child or family reasons (e.g., multiple or premature births; poor health or disability of child or mother; lone parent); or delegation of leave to a person other than the mother

-- Additional two weeks of leave in the case of multiple births. - If the mother dies in childbirth, her post-natal leave is transferred to the father. - Depending on the health situation of the pregnant worker, the total leave length (for both pre- and post-childbirth period) can be extended if proof is provided by a doctor.
-The length of the extension is not prescribed by the legislation, but is defined by the doctor.
+- Additional two weeks of leave in the case of multiple births. - If the mother dies in childbirth, her post-natal leave is transferred to the father. - Depending on the health of the pregnant worker, the total leave length (for both pre-and post-natal periods) can be extended if proof is provided by a doctor.
+The length of the extended leave is not prescribed by the legislation but is defined by the doctor. - In the case of a premature birth, all unused pre-birth leave will be added to the post-natal leave period; for example, if the child was born on the 29th week, three weeks between the premature birth and the official start of ante-natal Maternity leave (32nd week) will be added to the entire Maternity leave period, so that mother will have 19 weeks of Maternity leave due to the early arrival of the baby. - In the case of late births, i.e., a child arriving later than the due date, this additional ante-natal period will not affect the post-natal leave period.